 Don’t keep my email open all the time.
 I set 2 times each day to read, sort and respond to emails.
 I try to keep these sessions to 10 minutes.
 By controlling when I manage email, I get more work done because I’m not being interrupted.

-Don’t pursue tactics or spend money that do not build income or influence.
-For this reason, I no longer submit to design awards competitions, join certain groups or promote my work on certain platforms.
+Don’t pursue tactics or spend money that will not build income or influence.
+For this reason, I do not do speculative work, submit to certain awards competitions, join certain groups or promote on certain platforms.

 Don’t discount my fees.
 Reduce the scope of work instead.

 Don’t accept a new client if there’s even the slightest hint of trouble ahead.
-Spotting trouble becomes easier the more experience you gain with problem clients, unfortunately.
+Unfortunately, spotting trouble becomes easier once you’ve worked with a few problem clients.
 I’ve had my share of those.
-If, in preliminary conversation with a client something is said, a direct question is not answered directly, or a tone of voice changes in a way that makes me uncomfortable, I politely decline the project.
+If a client says something in a preliminary consultation, or does not answer a direct question or there’s a change in their tone of voice that makes me uncomfortable, I politely decline the project.

-Don’t continue in a conversation where an ad hominem comment has been launched.
+Don’t continue any conversation where an ad hominem comment has been launched.
 Quickly end the discussion.
 Don’t be concerned about appearing weak by not responding.
 Ending the conversation is the wise and courageous thing to do.

 Don’t say yes to something because someone else thinks I should.
 Say yes because I think I should.
 Filter all advice, requests and recommendations through the sieve of my business policies, vision and goals.
 Does it fit?
 Does it make sense for me?
 If not, let it go.

-Your turn: What would you put on your Don’t Do list?
+Your turn: What would you include on your Don’t Do list?